Thursday, September 30, 2010

 (From John Stoskopf:)

-We'd collected a few articles on Uncle Lou over the years and looking through them I found stories that tell of how he joined the Detroit Police force in 1911, became deputy superintendent November 1936 and finally superintentent in January 1940.
+We'd collected a few articles on Uncle Lou over the years and looking through them I found stories that tell of how he joined the Detroit Police force in 1911, became deputy superintendent November 1936 and finally superintendent in January 1940.
 He retired from the force in 1944.

 Louis J. Berg (oldest son of Anna & Louis)